Azure/azure-sdk-for-net/sdk/cloudmachine/README.md

 * You must have Azure Developer CLI (azd) installed
 * You must have npm installed
 * You must be logged into Azure CLI and Azure Developer CLI

+## Key concepts

+Write Azure apps in 5 minutes using simplified opinionated APIs and declarative resource provisioning.

 ### Walkthrough